Take Breaks From Technology, Cut Down On Stress

 And then be prepared.
-You might fall drop off your computer chair, drop your smartphone, drop your jaw when you realize that what remains is about one minute per day enjoying traditional simple things (from your pre-techno revolution past), like staring into your beloved’s eyes.
-Or reading a book, smelling a flower, patting a dog, looking at your four walls.
+You might fall drop off your computer chair, drop your smartphone, drop your jaw when you realize that what remains is about one minute in your day enjoying traditional simple things (from the pre-techno past), like staring into your beloved’s eyes.
+Or reading a book, smelling a flower, patting a dog, staring at your four walls.
 Enjoying a bit of silence.
-Or even paying a bill, without any distraction.
+Or even paying a bill, without distraction.

-Get serious now: are you getting anything meaningful done anymore?
-I mean, really?
+Are you getting anything meaningful done anymore?
 What does ‘downtime’ mean to you these days?
 Sitting on a comfy, cozy chair, texting away?
-Are you kidding me?

 This is a huge stress bubble!
 You probably don’t view it as a stress bubble, because it’s so entertaining to be tuned in, turned on, stimulated, challenged, wowed, charged up, grossed out, scared, thrilled, terrified and amazed… via all things technological.

-Why, it’s like being at an amusument park, on the high scary rides, (or in my case, the kiddie rides that don’t scare but invigorate me.)
+Why, it’s like being at an amusument park, on the high scary rides.
 We never tire of scary rides do we?
 They get better and better, the adrenaline rush, higher and higher.
-And in the case of techno addiction, the toll on mental health bigger and bigger?
+And in the case of techno addiction, the toll on mental health… bigger and bigger?

 The Life of The Human Being is growing muddled.
-Our social lives, a key to health, are in free fall.
-We’re not paying bills on time, we’re not spending time with our beloveds just hanging, we’re spending beyond our means, we’re clicking away like maniacs to get news of the world but nothing is getting solved, not really, and our paperwork is packed up to the ceiling because paperwork, even in this digitized computerized age, seems to be spewed out more than ever.
+Our social lives, a key to health, in free fall.
+We’re not paying bills on time, we’re not spending time with our beloveds just hanging, we’re spending beyond our means, we’re clicking away like maniacs to get news of the world but nothing is getting solved, not really, our paperwork is packed up to the ceiling because paperwork, even in this digitized computerized age, seems to have grown in volume.

 So.
 You’ve done your twitter, facebook, google plus, television, radio, gaming and other calculations.
 Where you do stand?

 A balance has to be achieved.
-We still have a right to be centered as human beings.
-We need to be aware that equilibrium is being lost here.
-“Moderation in all things,” says my mother.
-Indeed.
-Except that techno ‘moderation’ is like going on a hardcore weight loss program when your fridge is stocked with gourmet full fat ice cream.
+We still have a right to be centered, as human beings.
+We need to be aware that equilibrium is being lost.
+There is no such thing as techno moderation.
+It’s like going on a hardcore weight loss program when your fridge is stocked with gourmet full fat ice cream.
 (Or in my case, full sour dill pickles.)

 What to do?

-And I’ll share too.
-In my next post I’ll offer some (‘Techno Insanity’) stress poppers that work for me.
-I hope they’ll help you, too.
+In my next post I’ll offer some techno-related stress poppers that work for me.